 Walla Walla University offers a limited work program for students on the College Place campus.
 The university neither assigns nor guarantees students jobs.
 Rather, each student who wishes to be employed is responsible for finding, getting, and keeping a job.
 Students may pursue job leads on their own or with the help of Student Employment.
 (To request a student employment information packet, contact Student Employment at (800) 656-2357, (509) 527-2357, or student.employment@wallawalla.edu)

 FINDING A JOB

-Students who wish to begin job-hunting before arriving on campus are encouraged to do so.
-Students may contact Student Employment to request a list of on-campus employers or may view the list online at:
+Students who wish to begin job-hunting before arriving on campus are encouraged to do so, at:

 wallawalla.edu/employers